Hahn Brewery

-In 1993 the brewery was purchased by Australia's second largest brewer Lion Hahn was appointed as the Chief Brewer of Lion Co which, at the time, operated eight breweries in Australia and New Zealand and two in China.
+Hahn was appointed as the Chief Brewer of Lion Co which, at the time, operated eight breweries in Australia and New Zealand and two in China.
 Production of Hahn beers was moved to the Tooheys brewery in Auburn.
 The Camperdown brewery itself was renamed to the Malt Shovel Brewery in honour of the 1st fleet convict turned Australia's first brewer, James Squire.
 To this day, Hahn still plays a key role in brewing the craft beers at the Malt Shovel Brewery.

+Sponsorship

+In 2012, Hahn sponsored the beer television series The Beer Factor, which aired on 9Go! and the Nine Network.

+On 25 November 2024, it was announced that beverage company Hahn would become the naming rights sponsor of the Australia Cup from 2025 onwards, in a three-year deal.